Road America: Current track and facilities

 Road America's open seating allows spectators to venture throughout the grounds.
 Grandstands are available in several locations, as well as permanent hillside seating where crowds of more than 150,000 can be accommodated.
+Road America held one NASCAR Grand National race (now NASCAR Cup Series) in 1956 and two more Cup Series races in 2021 and 2022; NASCAR then opted to move the Cup Series and become a race in and around Chicago streets starting in 2023.

 Briggs & Stratton Motorplex

 In addition to the main course, the facility includes a 0.8 mi karting track called the Briggs & Stratton Motorplex inside the Carousel.
 The motorplex hosts two series of karting events.
 It hosts weekly events on Tuesdays in the summer.
 It also hosts approximately six Saturday events during the summer.
 The motorplex also hosts events sanctioned by the North Woods GP series running Supermoto and street bike racing using small displacement motorcycles.

 Off road racing circuit

 The Motorplex was built at the site of an earlier off road racing circuit used for several SODA events in the 1990s.
 The 1995 event was televised tape delayed on ESPN2 by reporters Marty Reid, Ivan Stewart, and Jimmie Johnson.
 The course was 1.1 mi long with 150 ft of elevation change.
 The track featured a blind jump nicknamed "The Hell Hole".